syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if inumber is not in the complex format.
+&#35;NUM! - occurs if inumber is not in the complex format.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/5.37.png](Calculate-functions_images/Calculate-functions_img124.png)

+_IMLOG2_

 ### IMLN